portier/portier-php-ldap-idp/README.md

  - See the [Slim webserver documentation] on configuring your webserver.
    (Similar to most other PHP apps, with `public/` as the document root.)

- - If the app domain is not hosted on the exact email domain, configure Webfinger on the HTTPS email domain.
+ - If the app is not hosted on the exact email domain, configure Webfinger on the HTTPS email domain.
 The simplest way to do this is to serve a static file at `https://mydomain.example/.well-known/webfinger` containing, for example:

 ```json
 {